NadyaNayme/NyusActionBarTracker/README.md

 If you do not have Alt1 Toolkit installed already you can [download it from runeapps.org](https://runeapps.org/alt1).
 In order for Voice of Seren to work make sure your Runescape settings for Game and UI Scale settings are set to `100%` as this is required for Alt1 to be able to read your game screen.

-## Early Access
+## Questions & Feedback

-This plugin is considered to be in Early Access.
-This means it may be buggy, take up more CPU than necessary as it has not been optimized yet, and may change between uses due to changes in the code.
 Please join my [Discord server](https://discord.gg/KJ2SgWyJFF) if you would like to leave feedback or make feature quests.

 ## Known Limitations